hashicorp/terraform-provider-google/website/docs/r/compute_instance_group_manager.html.markdown

     appending a hyphen and a random four-character string to the base instance name.

-* `instance_template` - (Optional) The full URL to an instance template from which all new instances will be created.
+* `instance_template` - (Required, [GA](https://terraform.io/docs/providers/google/provider_versions.html)) The
+  full URL to an instance template from which all new instances will be created.
 This field is only present in the `google` provider.

-* `version` - (Optional, [Beta](https://terraform.io/docs/providers/google/provider_versions.html)) Application versions managed by this instance group.
+* `version` - (Required, [Beta](https://terraform.io/docs/providers/google/provider_versions.html)) Application versions managed by this instance group.
 Each version deals with a specific instance template, allowing canary release scenarios.
     Structure is documented below.